A strong CV is the only way you will get noticed by employers, and land job interviews

 What is the essential information that will wow recruiters?

-This guide shows you everything you need to include in your CV… And what to keep out
+This guide shows you everything you need to include in your CV to be successful, broken down into 6 simple steps.

 - Name and contact details – Placed at the top so nobody misses them

-- Core skills section - Create a snapshot of your abilities
+- Core skills section – A bullet pointed snapshot of your most in-demand skills

-- Work experience - Prove the impact you make in the workplace
+- Work experience – A list of your previous job titles, showing the impact you make in the workplace

 You need to make it as easy as possible for recruiters and employers to contact you, so put your contact details at the very top of your CV in big bold text.